Diocese of Hyderabad (Church of Pakistan)

-The Diocese of Hyderabad, Church of Pakistan is one of the eight Dioceses of the Church of Pakistan which is a recognized national church by the Government of Pakistan.
+The Diocese of Hyderabad, Church of Pakistan is one of the Church of Pakistan's eight Dioceses.
+They are recognized by the Government of Pakistan.
 The Church of Pakistan is a united Church, formed in 1970 because of the merger of Anglicans, Scottish Presbyterians, Methodist and Lutherans Churches in Pakistan.
-The Diocese of Hyderabad was established by the Church of Pakistan in 1980 and it has 26 parishes in its three regional divisions Hyderabad, Mirpurkhas and Sukkur.
-These three regions include all the districts of Sindh province of Pakistan except Karachi which is a separate Diocese.
+The Diocese of Hyderabad was established by the Church of Pakistan in 1980 and it has 26 parishes in three regional divisions Hyderabad, Mirpurkhas, and Sukkur.
+These regions include all the districts of Sindh province except Karachi.

+Status

-The Diocese of Hyderabad is registered under the Societies Registration Act-1860.
-Furthermore, the Diocese of Hyderabad has also achieved the registration with the Economic Affair Division (EAD) of the Government of Pakistan and the certification from the Pakistan Centre for Philanthropy (PCP).
+The Diocese is registered under the Societies Registration Act-1860.
+It is registered with the Economic Affair Division (EAD) and certified by the Pakistan Centre for Philanthropy (PCP).
 The Diocese is also registered with the Federal Board of Revenue (FBR) and a taxpayer organization with the NPO status.
-Apart from the above-mentioned registrations and certifications, the Diocese of Hyderabad is also registered as a Trust, and it supervises and governs the properties of the Church of Pakistan established and located within its jurisdiction in the Sindh province.
+The Diocese is also registered as a Trust, and supervises and governs the properties of the Church of Pakistan located within its jurisdiction.

-Since its establishment in 1980, the Diocese of Hyderabad has further developed and strengthened its church setup in the Sindh province including the development of the church infrastructure, development of the Christian worship and education resources for churches and provision of the quality theological education to its clergy and catechists serving in the different parishes.
-Since 1980, three Bishops have served in the Diocese of Hyderabad while the present Bishop Rt.
-Rev. Kaleem John has been serving as the fourth Bishop of the Diocese since October 24, 2011.
-The three others who served before him include Rt.
-Rev. Bashir Jiwan (1981-1997), Rt.
+History

+The Diocese was established in 1980.
+Four Bishops have served in the Diocese.
+Rt.
+Rev. Bashir Jiwan (1981-1997) was followed by Rt.
 S.K.
-Dass (1997-2002) and Rt.
+Dass (1997-2002) and then t.
 Rev. Rafiq Masih (2003-2011).
+The present Bishop is Rt.
+Rev. Kaleem John (2011-).

+Services

-Apart from the successful management and administration of its church setup, the Diocese of Hyderabad has also been serving the poor Christian as well as marginalized communities from all faiths through its educational, health and capacity building institutions as well as community development and welfare projects (including disaster relief and rehabilitation initiatives) mainly in Hyderabad, Mirpurkhas, Tando Allahyar, Tando Muhammad Khan, Umerkot, Badin, Sanghar and Sukur districts.
-These institutions and projects have empowered thousands of poor and marginalized children, especially girls, for quality education up to 12th grade and provided access to quality health and WASH services to the poor patients at their doorsteps.
-The education, health, capacity building and life skills development initiatives have transformed the lives of thousands of poor and marginalized women educationally, economically, socially, and physically.
-All the Diocesan institutions, community development and welfare initiatives have contributed a lot in Government of Pakistan’s efforts to achieve its target first for the Millenium DGs and now for the Sustainable Development Goals (SDGs).
+The Diocese serves poor Christians as well as marginalized communities from all faiths through its educational, health and capacity-building institutions as well as community development and welfare projects (including disaster relief and rehabilitation initiatives) mainly in Hyderabad, Mirpurkhas, Tando Allahyar, Tando Muhammad Khan, Umerkot, Badin, Sanghar and Sukkur districts.
+These institutions and projects have empowered thousands of poor and marginalized children, especially girls, for quality education up to 12th grade.
+Quality health and WASH services are available to poor patients.